ahfriedman/wpl/README.md

 If you made changes for your platform to any of the .cmake files or CMakeLists.txt files, you will probably need to make them in this project as well.

 ## Structure
+- `./Journal.md` - Contains a Journal of my work on the individual portion of the project up to November 23rd
 - `/antlr` - Contains the relevant ANTLR library.
 - `/build` - Automatically generated output files of the project.
 - `/cmake` - Contains the cmake files required to setup the project's depedencies.
 Each file corresponds to a separate part of the project.